minhthong582000/k8s-controller-pattern/example-controller/README.md

 A simple example of a Kubernetes controller written in Golang.

-What it does is whenever a new Deployment is created in "default" namespace, it will expose the Deployment by creating a Service.
+What it does is whenever a new Deployment is created in "default" namespace, it will expose the Deployment by creating a Service and an Ingress.

 ![Kubernetes Controller Diagram](./docs/k8s-controller.drawio.svg)